Opening hours, fees, and how to get here

-Private tours of the Museum, including an opportunity to visit the Museum Library and see some of the 'treasures' of the collection, are available by special arrangement.
+Private tours of the Museum, including an opportunity to visit the Museum Library are available by special arrangement.
 Phone 01535 642323, or email here for details.

 Access to the Brontë Parsonage Museum is limited.
 Phone 01535 642323 for advice in advance, or email here, and we will do our best to help with visitors' special needs.
 For more detailed information click here.